Skip to Content

 You are never too improtant to be nice to people

-Had we have stayed back home in our own country we might not have realised this so quickly.
+Had we stayed home in our own country we might not have realised this so quickly.

 8) Where would we be without online communities